 The company's announcement yesterday said:

-Advanced Persistent Threat (APT) attacks are attacks at a national level and usually start from a few countries targeting certain international organizations or institutions rather than consumers.
+Her attacks (APT) are attacks that take place at a national level and are usually initiated by a few countries that target certain international organizations or agencies rather than consumers.

-ASUS Live Update is a proprietary tool for ASUS notebooks to ensure that the system always has ASUS's latest drivers and firmware.
+ASUS Live Update is a proprietary tool that comes with ASUS laptops to ensure that the system always has the latest drivers and firmware from ASUS.

-So a small number of devices have been found with malicious code through a sophisticated attack on Live Update servers in an effort to target a very small and specific group of users.
-ASUS Customer Service comes in contact with affected users and provides help in removing security risks.
+A small number of devices have therefore been found with malicious code through a sophisticated attack on the Live Update servers in an attempt to target a very small and specific group of users.
+ASUS customer service is contacting affected users and providing assistance to remove the risks .

 Essentially what the company wants to tell us is that sophisticated APT attacks are not targeted at all consumers but in some targeted by government groups.
 However, ASUS Live Update is targeted and used by all consumers, and even if it publishes the company at this time, it does not change the fact that its systems have endangered millions of customers.